aislinb/sei-project-4/README.md

 ### Serializers:

-PopulatedCropSerializer showing the one-to-many relationships:
+Serializer from `crops/serializers/populated.py` showing the one-to-many relationships for the companions and comments and the many-to-many relationship for the tags:
 ```
 class PopulatedCropSerializer(CropSerializer):
     """ Used for all outgoing serialization, includes populated Comments """